bajpangosh/kloudpanel/README.md

 ## System Requirements

 - Ubuntu 22.04 LTS (Recommended)
-- Minimum 2GB RAM
+- Minimum 512MB RAM
-- Minimum 2 CPU Cores
+- 1 CPU Core
-- 20GB Free Disk Space
+- 10GB Free Disk Space

+Note: For servers with less than 1GB RAM, the installer will automatically create a swap file to improve performance.

 ## Quick Installation